Nayan Patel – Founder & CEO @ H2

 Nayan Patel is CEO of H2, where he leads global strategy and operations working with its global chairs team across ten chapters spanning the US, EMEA, APAC, and LATAM regions, and its global core team based in its Silicon Valley headquarters.
 He has over fifteen years operating experience in growth-oriented leadership positions across product management, business development, and international operations with high growth, global companies including LinkedIn, Google, and Yahoo!.
 Prior to H2, he held early lead roles at LinkedIn with its international operations and corporate/business development teams, and previously at Google with its product management and syndication partnerships teams.
 Nayan received his MBA from Santa Clara University, and his BS in Electrical Engineering and Computer Science from UC Berkeley.

-Jeff Merkel serves as Director of Mobile at Google.
-He is responsible for leading the teams that provide services and solutions to mobile developers and publishers around the world.
-He joined Google in May 2010 as part of the company’s acquisition of AdMob where he was vice president and general manager of Asia Pacific.
-Prior to joining AdMob, Jeff was director of market development for Motorola where he was responsible for sell in, commercialization, and marketing of media solutions and services globally.
-Previously, Jeff was a marketing manager at Apple Computer, a business development manager for a wireless payment startup in Singapore and a management consultant for Price Waterhouse in the U.S. and Europe.
-Jeff holds bachelor's degrees from Taylor University and an MBA from the Stanford Graduate School of Business.
+Jeff Merkel joined Issuu as CRO in 2014 and is responsible for managing sales and business development.
+He joined from Google where he was director of global Android partnerships.
+Jeff joined Google as part of the company’s acquisition of AdMob, where he was vice president and general manager of Asia Pacific.
+Earlier in his career, Jeff was director of media solutions for Motorola where he was responsible for sell in, commercialization, and marketing of media solutions and services.
+He also held the positions of marketing manager at Apple Computer, a business development manager for a wireless payment startup in Singapore and a management consultant for Price Waterhouse in the U.S. and Europe.
+Jeff holds bachelor's degree from Taylor University and an MBA from the Stanford Graduate School of Business.

 Our global advisory board consists of leaders within the industry, investor, and academic communities.